 One trucker from Fort Wayne, Indiana, commented that he doesn’t need to spend hours catching up because his paperwork is always up to date.
 He added that he would never drive an automated truck, which he feels takes the fun out of driving and the fun out of the job.

 Rise of the Machines?

-In short, Inspiration specifically isn’t a threat to trucker jobs (currently two drivers are required to operate the licensed truck), but there is threat from the technology it represents.
+In short, Inspiration specifically isn’t a threat to trucker jobs (currently two drivers are required to operate the licensed truck), but there is a threat from the technology it represents.

 One point in autonomy’s favor is that it reduces human error.
 Inspiration can’t get tired, distracted, or start a shift hung-over.

 But Inspiration also doesn’t need a salary, healthcare, or breaks.
 Although human oversight will always need to be part of freight movement, opponents insist that even highway-only self-driving will hurt trucker jobs.
-Many truckers are convinced the industry is seeking to do away with drivers altogether, or at least looking for ways to cut already too low wages.
+Many truckers are convinced the industry is seeking to do away with drivers altogether or at least looking for ways to cut already too low wages.

 Richard Howard, DTNA Senior VP of Sales and Marketing said, “The driver is a key part of a collaborative vehicle system.”
 Yet tech exists today that could allows trucks to enter, exit, and park autonomously, as well.
 Some car manufacturers, such as BMW and Ford, are working on autonomous and remote-activated parking.

 “If there are savings to be found in eliminating truckers from drivers seats, which there are, these savings will be sought,” said Scott Santens, writer and moderator of /r/BasicIncome on the effects of poverty, inequality, and technological advancement on modern society.